Credit Suisse's Qatar investment banking head Touma resigns - sources

 The departures follow that of senior banker Bassam Yammine's resignation last October.
 Yammine was co-head of Middle East investment banking and co-chief executive for the bank's operations in the region.

-Last week, the bank said it would cut costs by 4.4 billion francs by the end of 2015, up from a previous 4 billion target, by folding its asset management unit into its private bank and by moving some jobs offshore.
+Last week, the bank said it would cut costs by 4.4 billion francs (3 billion pounds) by the end of 2015, up from a previous 4 billion target, by folding its asset management unit into its private bank and by moving some jobs offshore.
 Credit Suisse cut 2,300 jobs in 2012.

 Weak results at its investment bank led to the bank missing fourth-quarter estimates, it reported last week.